anthonyrozmajzl/anthonyrozmajzl.com/content/post/Airline Arrests Passenger For Refusing to Wear A Mask While Subduing Terrorist.md

 American Airlines has arrested and permanently banned a passenger who refused to wear a mask while preventing a terrorist attack that would have killed 150 passengers.
-Reports claim that although the man happily complied with mask protocol after detaining the terrorist, he simply refused to honor the requests of passengers and flight attendants to wear a mask for the 30 seconds he spent disarming the terrorist of his explosive device.
+Reports claim that although the man happily complied with mask protocol after detaining the terrorist, he refused to honor the requests of passengers and flight attendants to wear a mask for the 30 seconds he spent disarming the terrorist of his explosive device.

 CNN was providing live coverage on the situation with the heroic headline: "Domestic terrorist intentionally exposes 150 people to deadly virus."